awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-records-examples.md

 2 123456789010 eni-1235b8ca123456789 - - - - - - - 1431280876 1431280934 - NODATA
 ```

 In this example, records were skipped during the aggregation interval\.
+VPC Flog Logs skips records when it can't capture flow log data during an aggregation interval because it exceeds internal capacity\.
+A single skipped record can represent multiple flows that were not captured for the network interface during the aggregation interval\.

 ```
 2 123456789010 eni-11111111aaaaaaaaa - - - - - - - 1431280876 1431280934 - SKIPDATA